mkouhei/swiftsc/docs/README.rst

 Requirements
 ------------

-* Python 2.7 or Python 3.2
+* Python 2.7 or Python 3.2, 3.3
 * requests 0.12.1 later
-* python-magic 5.x in debian package or python-magic 0.4.x of PyPI
+* python-magic 5.x in debian package or python-magic 0.4.3 later of PyPI

 Setup